-KC-135R/T. Designation of re-engined KC-135As with CFM56 turbofans.
-They embody modifications to 25 major systems and subsystems and not only carry more fuel farther but have reduced maintenance costs, are able to use shorter runways, and meet Stage III requirements.
+KC-135R/T. Designation of re-engined KC-135A/Es with CFM56 turbofans.
+They embody modifications to 25 major systems and subsystems and not only carry more fuel farther but have reduced maintenance costs are able to use shorter runways and meet Stage III requirements.
 The first KC-135R flight was in October 1982, and redeliveries began in July 1984.
-KC-135T aircraft (formerly KC-135Q) were capable of refueling the now-retired SR-71s.
+KC-135T aircraft (formerly KC-135Q) were capable of refueling the now-retired SR-71s and retain the capability to carry different fuels in the wing and body tanks.
+Eight KC-135Rs are air refuelable.
+Twenty KC-135Rs have wing-mounted refueling pods for enhanced refueling of USN and NATO aircraft